frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3050:** Given is that I am testing my application as a Frank developer.
 I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.

+**3060:** Given is that I have reran a few reports and that I want to do new tests.
+As a user I want the option to reset the report generator, which means that all shown test results are cleared.
+When I rerun my tests after resetting the report generator, I want that all test results I see come from test started after the moment of resetting.

+NOTE: Story **3060** is not trivial because rerunning reports happens in the background.

 **3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
 I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.

+**3110:** Given is that I have rerun a report and that this test failed.
+Given is also that the number of checkpoints at both sides is different.
+As a user I want that Ladybug chooses intelligently what checkpoints to the left belong to what checkpoints to the right.
+When I look at one checkpoint I want to see the corresponding checkpoint next to it.
+I do not want to search on the other side for the corresponding checkpoint.

+**3120:** Given is the context of story **3110**.
+I want that checkpoints corresponding to the same inputs and outputs to external systems are matched.
+This statement is intended to clarify the "intelligent choice" of story **3110**.

+NOTE: Details of the algorithm implied in **3110** and **3120** are not needed here.
+We can make Cypress tests to test that the user will be happy with the algorithm.

 **3200:** As a Frank developer I want the option to download reports and upload them later.
 This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
 It also allows me to remove tests from my test cases without losing the test permanently.